 (a) Identification.
 A cephalometer is a device used in dentistry during x-ray procedures.
-The device is intended to place and to hold a patient's head in a standard position during dental x-rays.
+The device is intended to place and to hold a patient's head in a standard position during dental x-rays. (b) Classification.
+Class II.

 §872.1840 Dental x-ray position indicating device.